 At any time following the third anniversary of the initial issuance of the Series B Redeemable Convertible Preferred Stock, the majority holders of Series A and Series B Redeemable Convertible Preferred Stock may require the Company to redeem all of the Series A and Series B Redeemable Convertible Preferred Stock upon notice to the Company.
 Upon such an occurrence, the Company will reclassify as a liability any remaining Series A and Series B Redeemable Convertible Preferred Stock and adjust their carrying amount to fair market value in accordance with FASB ASC 480-10-55-11 Distinguishing Liabilities from Equity.
+However, this redemption feature terminates upon the conversion of the Series A and Series B Redeemable Convertible Preferred Stock into Common Stock, the successful completion of a qualified IPO or the closing of a deemed liquidation event as described in the Company's Certificate of Incorporation.
+As a result of these features of the Series A and Series B Redeemable Convertible Preferred Stock becoming redeemable was not probable.
+As such, no adjustment to the carrying value of the Redeemable Convertible Preferred Shares was required.

-(5) Benefit Plans
+(6) Benefit Plans